Governance

 Vice President, Governance

-JoAnn and her husband Tse-hsin Lin joined Kerem Shalom in 1996 where their two sons attended Hebrew school and became B’nai Mitzvah.
-JoAnn joined the Education Committee where she served for several years and after joined the Social Action committee which later she co-chaired.
+JoAnn and her husband, Tse-hsin Lin, joined Kerem Shalom in 1996, where their two sons attended Hebrew school and became B’nai Mitzvah.
+JoAnn joined the Education Committee, where she served for several years, and then joined the Social Action Committee, which she later co-chaired.
 At that time, she joined the Board and became a fellow in the OnBoard program of the Legacy Heritage Fund.
 This program trains new board members of Jewish organizations to become more proficient in their roles on a board of directors.
-She now chairs the Governance committee.
+She now chairs the Governance Committee and the Israel Conversations Planning Committee and is a member of the Antisemitism Awareness Team.

-JoAnn has been an acupuncturist for over thirty years and loves gardening, walking, biking, and hiking.
-She studies Biblical Hebrew and has been a member of the Torah Conversations group at Kerem Shalom.
+JoAnn was an acupuncturist for over thirty years and is now retired.
+She loves gardening, walking, biking, and hiking.
+She studies Biblical Hebrew and was a member of the Torah Conversations group at Kerem Shalom.
 She lives in Westford with her husband.

 Sue Wolff